-In reality, your businesses doesn’t have endless resources to put into customer service, and you shouldn’t sacrifice profit margins by lowering prices alone to win the Buy Box price.
-The key is to identify which changes would have the biggest effect on Buy Box share, at the lowest business costs in terms of time, money and manpower.
+In reality, your businesses doesn’t have endless resources to put into customer service, and you shouldn’t sacrifice profit margins by only lowering prices to win the Buy Box.
+The key is to identify which changes would have the biggest effect on Buy Box share, at the lowest business costs in terms of time, money, and effort.

 An effective strategy, when you have limited resources, is to sacrifice extra time and effort on metrics with low impact, in order to focus on metrics with high impact.

 For example, you may decide to meet only the minimum requirement responding to customer inquiries, ensuring that all questions are responded to within 24 hours rather than 12 or 6 hours.
 You would use that extra time you’ve gained to focus on improving your Seller Rating, a metric with greater weight, by working to remove negative feedback.